 One department which brings together the interests of farmers and the countryside; the environment and the rural economy; the food we eat, the air we breathe and the water we drink.

-Its aim is to improve the health and well-being of people in England.
+The aim of DHSC is to improve the health and well-being of people in England.

 - Drinking Water Inspectorate (DWI)